Machine-Learning-for-Medical-Language/long-clinical-doc/README.md

-# LCD benckmark: Long clinical document benchmark on mortality prediction
+# LCD benchmark: Long Clinical Document Benchmark on Mortality Prediction

 Paper under review.
-Citation information and paper informaion will follow.
+Citation information and paper information will follow.

 ### Platforms

 [Link to LCD benchmark CodaBench](TBA)

-* LCD benchmark suports CodaBench, which is an online dataset evaluation platform.
+* LCD benchmark supports CodaBench, which is an online dataset evaluation platform.
 Please submit your model's output through CodaBench and compare it with others.

 Future plans:
-* Full preprocessing code will available soon.
+* Full preprocessing code will be available soon.
 * We are planning to expand our data distribution platforms
 * Demo codes are available on [CNLPT library](https://github.com/Machine-Learning-for-Medical-Language/cnlp_transformers) as stated in the paper.
 We will soon release tutorial documents for replicating the results.

 ## License:
-This repository only provides hashed (i.e. one-way encryption) document ids and the labels of each datapoints.
-You will need to download notes from PhysioNet.org with fully executed MIMIC-VI data use agreement.
+This repository only provides hashed (using one-way encryption) document ids and the labels of each datapoint.
+You will need to download notes from PhysioNet.org after fully executed MIMIC-VI data use agreement.
 Agreeing to [PhysioNet Credentialed Health Data Use Agreement 1.5.0](https://physionet.org/content/mimiciv/view-dua/2.2/) and [PhysioNet Credentialed Health Data License 1.5.0](https://physionet.org/content/mimiciv/view-license/2.2/) is required to utilize the benchmark dataset.

 **Please get access to both [MIMIC-VI v2.2](https://physionet.org/content/mimiciv/2.2/) and [MIMIC-IV-Note v2.2](https://physionet.org/content/mimic-iv-note/2.2/).**